kimp321/PythonSummerCamp/README.md

 # PythonSummerCamp

-This is a 3 month program to learn Python and Data Science.
+This is a 3 month bootcamp to learn Python and Data Science.

 As a study group, the following concepts are covered:
-- Coding in Python, data types and data structures
+- Python Coding, data types and data structures
 - Data Manipulation, using NumPy and Pandas
 - Data Visualization, using Matplotlib and Seaborn
-- Data Modeling, finding solutions to real problems
+- Data Modeling, thinking through solutions to real problems

-At the end of the program, a final project using real data is completed and communicated.
+At the end of the program, a completed final project using real data is discussed.